chrisenitan/chrisenitan/README.md

 - 🌱 In a private repo (for now).
 Im building a set of tools to handle lots of day to day tasks and ultimately replicate me.
 <br>

-`in the expanse of possible abilities of life beyond our system; to communicate with processors is our greates work`
+`in the expanse of possible abilities of life beyond our system; to communicate with processors is our greatest work`